alionaterguta/chat-app/README.md

 - Send and receive messages in real-time

-- Share Location
+- Share location

 - Take a photo and share

 - Choose a photo from library and share

-- Customize Theme
+- Customize theme

 ### Getting Started